AndrePatri/rpi_preempt_rt/README.md

-Simple utilities for crosscompiling the linux kernel for a RPI host and setting it up.
+Simple utilities for crosscompiling the Linux kernel for a RPI host and setting it up.
 Used to automate the software setup of [git@github.com:AndPatr/wheebbot_packages.git](git@github.com:AndPatr/wheebbot_packages.git)

 On the host pc (crosscompiling kernel):